andy-lyttle/handbell-notation/README.md

 ## Version compatibility

-These plugins are intended to work with both MuseScore 3.x and MuseScore 4.x, but have only been tested in 3.6.2 and 4.4.
-It is very likely that they will break in a future version of MuseScore, and will need to be rewritten.
+These plugins are intended to work with both MuseScore 3.x and MuseScore 4.x on Windows, Mac and Linux, but have only been tested in 3.6.2 and 4.4 on Mac.
+As with most plugins, it is very likely that they will break in a future version of MuseScore, and will need to be rewritten.

 Known differences between versions:
 - In MuseScore 3.x, all plugins will appear under a "Handbell Notation" submenu